Skip to content

 We have collected current information, future prospects and other useful material from Germany as a tourism market for the Finnish tourism industry.
 The English language market review is updated twice a year.

-Updated April 2024
+Updated December 2024

 Finland's position in the market

-Generally the pandemic and geopolitical tensions have changed Finland’s possibilities as well: different crises have “closed” many destinations, we are still behind in airline seat capacity between Germany and Finland, however Finnair is increasing frequencies coming summer.
+The importance of flight connections can’t be underestimated, as for example Sweden and Denmark are easily reachable with a car and train, so they already have a head start when comparing accessibility.
+Generally, the pandemic and geopolitical tensions have changed Finland’s possibilities as well: different crises have “closed” many destinations, we are still behind in airline seat capacity between Germany and Finland, however Finnair is increasing frequencies coming summer.
 Higher prices do not scare Germans and willingness to travel is very high.

 Accessibility is a key topic when developing travel to Finland.
 Lapland gained a momentum 2016 and managed to make a quick recovery in the winter already reaching pre pandemic level 2022.
 Now the first summer/ autumn scheduled flights are coming to Lakeland and Lapland with positive feedback from the operators and interest to develop the summer further.